Gypsiesfly/cddiary/diary/day-1.md

-# Day 1 - "Hey, I have arrived"
+# "Hey, I have arrived"

 It was finally the 16th of February and this is the day I am to report to the NYSC camp.